-Following dual relationships, there may be concerns about impartiality in the assessment of a student's work.
+Following dual relationships, there may be an issue of impartiality in assessing the student's work.
 It is not only the student's integrity that must be protected.
-There should be no doubt about the boundaries between the private and professional spheres, nor about the mentor's integrity and impartiality.
+No one should be able to doubt the boundaries between the private and professional, nor a mentor's impartiality and impartiality.

 Dual relationships are not illegal, but they can pose challenges in a study environment.
-Feel free to contact StOr or the Student Ombuds person if you want to consult with someone about further course completion.
+Feel free to contact StOr or the Student Ombudsman if you want to consult with someone about further course completion.